Kingsford-Group/squid/README.md

 To reproduce the result of applying SQUID on simulation data and previously studied cell lines, follow the instructions from [squidtest](https://github.com/Kingsford-Group/squidtest)

 # INSTALLING PRE-COMPILED BINARIES
-If you want to skip the installation process, you can find the binary release [here](https://github.com/Kingsford-Group/squid/releases)!
+You do NOT need to install SQUID before using it, find the binary release [here](https://github.com/Kingsford-Group/squid/releases)!

 # BUILDING FROM SOURCE